 A tourist visa is required to visit Sri Lanka.
 You must apply in advance –you can apply here.
 The process is quick and easy, it will take 5 minutes and cost approximately $35 USD.

-These Visas are valid for 30 days so take this into consideration when booking flights.
+Tourist Visas in Sri Lanka are valid for 30 days so take this into consideration when booking flights.

 Sri Lanka’s main airport is in Colombo.
 The cost of flying to Sri Lanka is becoming very affordable.
 I used Sky Scanner to book my flights, paying $350 AUD from Australia’s Gold Coast (without bags).
 The cost of flights to Sri Lanka will vary depending on where you are coming from and what time of year you plan to visit.

 The weather in Sri Lanka is dictated by two monsoon seasons which bring rain to the west and south-west coasts from May to September; and the east coast and northern region between October and February.
 The rest of the year is sunny and dry.
-Temperatures are fairly constant year round, with coastal regions enjoying average temperatures of 25-30°C and the highlands 15-18°C on average.
+Temperatures are fairly constant year round, with coastal regions enjoying average temperatures of 25-30°C and the highlands at 15-18°C on average.

-During our visit in April, we experienced perfect sunny days and thunderstorms in the afternoon.
-These never lasted long.
+During our visit in April, we experienced perfect sunny days and occasional thunderstorms in the afternoon.

 Phone and internet in Sri Lanka